matloff/omsi/README.md

 students taking the exam.
 You get electronic copies of the students' exams, eliminating the need for collecting and carrying out out a large number of papers, and making work sharing much easier among multiple graders.
-As noted in "Benefits for students" above, OMSI enables the student to turn in a better product, and this benefits the instructor as
+As noted in "Benefits for students" above, **OMSI enables the student to turn in a better product, and this benefits the instructor as
-well:  Better exam performance by students is both more gratifying to the instructor and also makes for easier, less frustrating grading.
+well:  Better exam performance by students is both more gratifying to the instructor and also makes for easier, less frustrating grading**.
 </li> </p>

 <li> <i>Exam grading.</i> OMSI does NOT take the place of instructor